Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 There are three different battery variants to choose from within the Volkswagen range.

-There’s only size available (77kWh) this time around, but there are the Pro (174PS), Pro Performance (204PS) and GTX (299PS) variants, with each offering varying degrees of power and a claimed range of up to 327 miles.
+There’s only one size available (77kWh) this time, but there‘s the Pro (174PS), Pro Performance (204PS) and GTX (299PS) variants, each offering varying degrees of power and a claimed range of up to 327 miles.

 Our Pro Performance variant had a claimed range of 324 miles.